ItzDerock/simplevoicechat-music/README.md

 Song can be a soundcloud URL, Youtube URL, bandcamp URL, etc or it can be just a search term.
 By default, it will search on YouTube.
 You can force it to search on soundcloud by using the query `"scsearch: your search terms"`.
 Lavaplayer also supports YouTube Music, though it wasn't very reliable in my testing.
 To search YouTube Music, use the query `"ytmsearch: your search terms"`.

+## Support

+Join my [discord server](https://discord.gg/qTTynxnUZe) and select simple voice chat in the onboarding flow.
+This server is my open-source project "hub" so you may see unrelated channels.
+Make sure you post your question in the correct category!

 ## Customization

 Currently, no options are customizable as this was made for private use, but I thought I'd open-source it since